Learn about ERP, how it works, and why it is essential for your business

 A CRM module stores data that is related to customers and prospects, which gives employees insights to improve sales and marketing processes.
 It is also useful if you’re working for an e-commerce business, as it allows you to target prospects with ads that are meaningful to them; track when prospects have been contacted and what was discussed; and eliminate additional sales calls that may not be appropriate.

 For an ERP implementation plan to be efficient, it must go through six key phases:

-Additionally, with iAuditor’s powerful reporting features, you can track and monitor key metrics to ensure that your ERP system is meeting your business needs.
+SafetyCulture (formerly iAuditor) is the perfect SaaS tool that quickly and easily integrates ERP into your business.
+With SafetyCulture’s powerful reporting features, you can track and monitor key metrics to ensure that your ERP system is meeting your business needs.